geoffharcourt/dotfiles-local/README.md

 Requirements
 ------------

-These files probably won't work very well without the foundation dotfiles installed.
+These files probably won't work without the foundation dotfiles installed.
 In any event, you'll need zsh as your login shell.

 Set zsh as your login shell: